 Where FPGA Design Engineers Spend Their Time

 Verification engineers are not the only project stakeholders involved in the verification process.
 Design engineers spend a significant amount of their time in verification too, as shown in fig. 4-1.
-In 2020, design engineers spent on average 53 percent of their time involved in design activities and 47 percent of their time in verification.
-However, when compared to 2014 and 2016, the data indicate a trend showing that FPGA design engineers are now spending slightly less time involved in verification tasks.
-There are two reasons for this trend.
+In 2022, design engineers spent on average 58 percent of their time involved in design activities and 42 percent of their time in verification.
+However, when compared to 2014 and 2018, the data indicate a trend showing that FPGA design engineers are now spending less time involved in verification tasks.
+There are likely two reasons for this trend.
 First, many FPGA projects have added verification engineers to their teams, which means design engineers can focus most of their effort on design.
-Second, in general, there has been increased adoption of larger, more complex FPGAs, which has increased the design engineer’s workload.
+Second, in general, there has been increased adoption of larger, more complex FPGAs, which has increased the design engineer’s workload involved with design task.

 Fig. 4-2 shows where verification engineers spend their time (on average).
-In general, there have been no statistically significant changes in the FPGA results during the period 2014 through 2020.
+In general, there have been no significant changes in the FPGA results during the period 2014 through 2022.

 Our study found that FPGA verification engineers spend more of their time debugging than with any other activity.
 From a management perspective, this can be a significant challenge when planning future projects’ effort and schedule based on previous projects’ data since debugging is unpredictable and varies significantly between projects.